wwnjj13/jmix-fixes/jmix-authorization-server/README.md

    grant_type=client_credentials
 ```

-When access token will be used for accessing protected API the user with the username equal to the client id will be searched.
+When access token is used for accessing protected API the user with the username equal to the client id will be searched.
 If the user is found the user will be put as authentication principal to the security context and all operations will be executed with permissions of that user.
-If no such user exist an exception will be thrown.
+If no such user exists an exception will be thrown.

 ## Protecting API Endpoints

-The authorization server add-on by default checks the access token when accessing the following URLs:
+The authorization server add-on by default validates the bearer access token when accessing the following URLs:

 * URLs of REST API add-on (/rest/**)
+* URLs defined in the `jmix.rest.authenticated-url-patterns` application property
 * URLs returned by implementations of the `io.jmix.core.security.AuthorizedUrlsProvider` interface
-* URLs defined in the `jmix.rest.authenticated-url-patterns` application property

 Token introspection is performed by checking that the token from request header exists in the `OAuth2AuthorizationService`.